 Berzerk was the first arcade game I ever bought, and in October of 2003, Creature became my very first pinball machine.
 I took the plunge and had one shipped from Michigan after playing it constantly at Castles N’ Coasters in Phoenix.
 It remained in my collection until 2010, when I traded it for an upright Discs of Tron arcade game and an Exidy Crossbow machine with a 440 multi-kit.

-From time to time in this hobby, there have been instances when I’ve made a move, only to regret it later.
-While I thoroughly enjoyed Discs of Tron and Crossbow (both of which helped me land other games later down the line), Creature was one of those that I always hoped to have back one day.
+From time to time in this hobby, there have been instances when I’ve sold or traded a game, only to regret it later down the road.
+While I thoroughly enjoyed Discs of Tron and Crossbow (both of which helped me land other games in future deals), Creature was one of those that I always hoped to have back one day.

 Well, in the Fall of 2013, I got that shot when I traded my Simpsons Pinball Party machine to a guy in California for his very nice Creature.
 We met at a truck stop in Blythe, CA and traded games right there in the parking lot.
 Interestingly enough, The Simpsons wound up coming back to AZ a year later, when it got traded to my best friend – just a few miles from my house.
 But I digress…